Patient education: Vaginal dryness (Beyond the Basics)

 Some women have uncomfortable symptoms of vaginal dryness, such as pain with sex, burning vaginal discomfort or itching, or abnormal vaginal discharge, while others have no symptoms at all.

 Fortunately, there are several effective treatments for vaginal dryness.
 If you think you have vaginal dryness, talk to your healthcare provider about which treatment is right for you.
 (See "Clinical manifestations and diagnosis of genitourinary syndrome of menopause (vulvovaginal atrophy)".)

 Estrogen helps to keep the vagina moist and to maintain thickness of the vaginal lining.
 Vaginal dryness occurs when the ovaries produce a decreased amount of estrogen.
 This can occur at certain times in a woman's life, and may be permanent or temporary.
 Times when less estrogen is made include:

-- After having a baby, particularly if you breastfeed.
+●After having a baby, particularly in women who breastfeed.

-- While using certain medications, such as danazol, medroxyprogesterone (Provera® or DepoProvera®), leuprolide (Lupron®), or nafarelin.
-When these medications are stopped, estrogen is produced normally again.
+●While using certain medications, such as danazol, medroxyprogesterone (brand names: Provera or DepoProvera), leuprolide (brand name: Lupron), or nafarelin.
+When these medications are stopped, estrogen production resumes.

 Women who smoke cigarettes have been shown to have an increased risk of an earlier menopause transition as compared to non-smokers.
 Therefore, atrophic vaginitis symptoms may appear at a younger age in this population.